Occurance: The USDA plant site reports 75 species and 144 taxa (in the U.S.) for the Genus Solidago—thirteen species are shown in Iowa.

-2) The four taller species are generally taller than 3 feet—usually around 5 feet tall.
+2) The four taller species are generally taller than 3 feet—usually 5 or 6+ feet tall.
 Three of these are often confused: S. gigantea, S. altissima, and S. canadensis.
 These are sometimes collectively referred to as the tall goldenrods.
 The taxonomy of these species is uncertain and some botanists prefer to treat two of them as one by making S. altissima a variety of S. canadensis.
 Since the FNA regards them as three separate species, we will take their approach here.
 They are usually distinguished by the hairiness of their stems, the serration of their leaf margins and the size of their floral involucres.
-S. gigantea has smooth (hairless) often redish stems below the inflorescence.
+S. gigantea has smooth (hairless) often reddish stems below the inflorescence.
 S. canadensis has hairy stems below the inflorescence but the hairs diminish and disappear further down the stem.
 S. altissima stems may be hairy further down the stem, but hairiness can decrease as the plant ages.
 It appears that none of these distinctions are 100% foolproof.
 In a 2015 paper, John Semple et al. had this to say, "Morphology alone may not be sufficient to determine the true limits of these subgroups.
 The subgroups are logical but not necessarily phylogenetically correct because inflorescence branching characteristics and variation in stem pubescence may not be phylogenetic markers.
 Molecular data is needed to provide guidance."

 The floral heads are smaller on S. canadensis.
 The length of its involucres range from 1.7 to 2.5 mm.
 Those of the other two species are 2.5-4 mm long.
 The number of disc florets per head provide another distinction.
 For S. gigantea the number is 7-12 compared to 3-6 in the two other species.
 Finally, the laminae (fused petals) of the ray florets tend to be longer than 1.5 mm for S. gigantea and 1.5 mm or less in the other two species.